Last updated on

-Let’s say that you send two emails per week to your email list.
+Let’s say you send two weekly emails to your email list.
 But an extensive promotional campaign is coming, and you want to increase the number of emails you send to eight.
 You can send teaser emails about the upcoming event in such a case.
 The mail servers will have adjusted to the higher sending volume when the event comes.

-Subscribers that don’t show any engagement whatsoever with any of the emails you send are seriously detrimental to your email deliverability.
+Subscribers that don’t show any engagement, whatsoever, with the emails you send, are seriously detrimental to your email deliverability.
 They are the cause of high unopen rates and bounce rates.
-So, it is essential to remove such deadweight from your email lists and make your email deliverability rate rise.
+So, it is essential to remove dormant subscribers from your email lists and make your email deliverability rate rise.

-Single opt-in option needs a visitor to take a single action to become a subscriber to the email list.
-You can immediately add all the leads to your list with a single opt-in and immediately start delivering the content.
+The single opt-in option needs a visitor to take a single action to become a subscriber to the email list.
+You can immediately add all the leads to your list with a single opt-in and deliver the content immediately.

-But with a single opt-in option, you are at risk of gaining fake email addresses that can significantly hurt your email deliverability rate.
+But with a single opt-in option, you risk gaining fake email addresses that can significantly hurt your email deliverability rate.

 This is one way to go about increasing your email lists.
-But sometimes, the subscribers don’t know for what they are providing their email address.
+But sometimes, the subscribers don’t know what they are providing their email addresses.
 This is where double opt-in comes in handy.

 Double opt-in requires the prospect to take two actions before becoming a subscriber.
 The prospect first fills out a form and then confirms their subscription through a link known as a confirmation email.